Geographic Distribution and Habitat

 Behavior and Lifestyle

 Black-and-gold howlers are diurnal, which means they are mostly active during the day.
 They primarily live in the upper and middle strata of the forest canopy; however, they can be found at all levels.
-At night they resort to sleeping in the upper strata.
-They move quadrupedally through the forest at a slow pace to save energy.
+At night they retire the upper strata for safety.
+They travel quadrupedally (on all fours) through the forest at a slow pace to save energy.
 While feeding, black-and-gold howlers use their tail to suspend from branches.

-Each morning, male members of a troop give an early “chorus” by howling songs to one another.
+Each morning, male members of a troop emit an early “chorus” by howling songs to one another.
 These howls are usually answered by other males.
 These morning calls occur when troops move into a new feeding site.
-The howls specifically help define and defend the group’s claim on their feeding territory.
-Oftentimes, a troop is able to identify the location of another troop, so they can avoid that area, where they would most likely not be able to feed.
+The howls define and defend the group’s claim on their feeding territory.
+In this way, one troop is able to identify the location of another troop, so they can avoid that area.

 They mark their territories with scent and dung piles on branches of trees.
 This is done to claim certain branches of trees and also to recognize their group members.
 However, individuals rarely stray very far from their own territory to find droppings from other group members.
 Black-and-gold howlers spend about 57 percent of the time resting, due to the low energy returns from their plant diet.
 Thus, they don’t want to waste their energy on useless travel.
 In fact, their famous howling helps troops space themselves sufficiently apart from one another.
 About 76–82 percent of their 0.006–0.01 square-mile (1.7–2.6 ha) territory is defended through vocalizations.
 The higher the density of food in their territory, the smaller the home-range size.
 Increased activity levels means increased probability of confrontations with other groups.